 They make absolutely no claims that their “filter” filters out anything, choosing instead to seduce you with sexy curves and global consciousness.
 See for yourself.

 On this page Soma states that “chlorine is carcinogenic and toxic,” implying that you really should filter your water.
+I agree!

 The product description page says, “Proven to reduce aesthetic chlorine, taste and odor.”